supposedly/dialect-museum/README.md

 # [A Journey in Overthinking It](https://write.lebn.xyz)

-This project isn't finished, but I wanted to have something to show for it while it's underway, so here's a writeup that I hope helps explain what's up.
-The short version is that I'm trying to make a dictionary, and this is an attempt to re-rig the way dictionaries show you how to pronounce words.
-The long version is coming right up.
+This project isn't finished, but I wanted to have something to show for it while it's underway.
+Here's a rundown that I hope helps explain what's up!

+The short writeup is that I'm trying to make a dictionary, and this is an attempt to re-rig the way dictionaries show you how to pronounce words.
+The long writeup is write up next.

 ## The problem